Instructions for Applying for a Visa to the People's Republic of China (2026/5/25)

 G-Visa

-An onward air (train or ship) ticket with confirmed date and seat to the destination country or region.
+An onward air (train or ship) ticket with a confirmed date and seat to the destination country or region.

 J1-Visa